CourseReps/ECEN452-SP18/Students/derekjanak/Lab7/README.md

 In this lab, the student applied knowledge from lecture to the analysis of a pre-fabricated Wilkinson power divider, as well as to the design and construction of two phase shifter circuits.
-The lab was fairly straightforward, with the only difficulties being encountered in simulation of the Wilkinson power divider, where it was necessary to adjust the length of the quarter wavelength sections in order to compensate for reactance due to the unusual geometry of the lines.
+The lab was fairly straightforward, with the only difficulties being encountered in simulation of the Wilkinson power divider, where it was necessary to increase the length of the quarter wavelength sections in order to compensate for capacitive reactance due to the unusual geometry of the lines.

+With regards to the phase shifter, the presence of the additional paths resulted in coupling, increasing signal noise and introducing error.
+This also caused an additional phase shift in the output signal.
+A redesign of this device would entail the removal of the additional paths to decrease error.
+The most ideal means of creating a phase shift would be to lengthen the board so as to increase the transmission line length along a straight line, decreasing distortion.

 Ultimately, this lab progressed smoothly and resulted in a greater understanding of power transmission and phase shifting within high frequency circuits.